tobiasraabe/cookiecutter-research-template/docs/how-to-debug-the-project.rst

     $ python -m pdb -c continue src/data_management/create_dataset.py

 to enter the debugger if an exception occurs.
+If you leave out ``-c continue`` you will jump into the debugger right at the start.

 Using a different debugger